 Attack victims came from around world to celebrate Barcelona

-BARCELONA, Spain – The victims of attacks in Barcelona and a nearby resort came from around the world and across generations — a Canadian with an adventurous spirit, a Portuguese woman celebrating her 74th birthday, a 3-year-old Spanish boy enjoying a day out with his family.
+BARCELONA, Spain – The victims of last week's attacks in Barcelona and a nearby resort town came from around the world and across generations.
+The latest to be identified by name Tuesday were a Portuguese grandmother and her granddaughter.

-They are among 14 people killed and more than 120 others wounded in Barcelona and the nearby town of Cambrils on Thursday and Friday.
-They came from nearly three dozen countries, where loved ones are in mourning and celebrating their lost lives.
+Fifteen people were killed and more than 120 others wounded in Barcelona and the nearby town of Cambrils on Thursday and Friday.
+The dead and injured represented nearly three dozen countries, places where loved ones are in mourning or experiencing a new kinship with the people of Spain.

 Here are some details about the victims:

-The two were in Barcelona to celebrate the grandmother's birthday when they were caught up in the horror on Las Ramblas, according to Portuguese media reports.
+The granddaughter and grandmother were in Barcelona to celebrate the grandmother's birthday when they were caught up in the horror on Las Ramblas, according to Portuguese media reports.

 They had arrived in the city for a week's vacation just a few hours before they were killed, Jose Luis Carneiro, a Lisbon official, told reporters.